dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ## Bugs

 Credentials are not implemented.
-Bootstrapping is not fully implemented, *traffic* will connect to the first working **TO** address, but then stops short of re-connecting to he endpoints is received for the management **CLUSTER**.
+Bootstrapping is not fully implemented, *traffic* will connect to the first working **TO** address, but then stops short of re-connecting to the endpoints of the management **CLUSTER**.

 Load reporting is not supported for the following reason: A DNS query is done by a resolver.
 Behind this resolver (which can also cache) there may be many clients that will use this reply.
 The responding server (CoreDNS) has no idea how many clients use this resolver.
-So reporting a load of +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making the load reporting from *traffic* highly inaccurate.
+So reporting a load of +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making the load reporting from the *traffic* plugin highly inaccurate.
+Hence it is not done.

 ## Also See